wefindways/Online-Voting-System-/README.md

 2. Navigate into the project folder: cd Online-Voting-System
 3. Install dependencies: npm install
 4. Start the development server: npm run dev

+🔑 Usage

+- Admin logs in to manage candidates and view results.
+- Students log in to cast votes.
+- Results are displayed dynamically after voting ends.

+📸 Screenshots

+📜 License

+- This project is for educational purposes only